Seller Disclosures: Real Estate Agent Checklist + How to Set Expectations Early

 Mini Case: Full Disclosure, Faster Offer

 An agent listed a 1920s bungalow with deferred maintenance, including an older roof and a finicky sewer line.
-Instead of waiting for inspection chaos, they built a disclosure vault and summarized the known issues plainly in the remarks and in a showing follow-up.
-They used Listing Marketing to frame the property as a priced-for-condition opportunity, then sent a short buyer education email that set expectations before offers came in.
-A cash buyer submitted an as-is offer within 72 hours because the risk felt priced and documented.
-The seller avoided late-stage credits and saved money by skipping back-end scramble repairs.
+Instead of waiting for inspection chaos, the agent built a disclosure vault and summarized the known issues plainly in the showing follow-up.
+The listing was framed as a priced-for-condition opportunity, and serious buyers could evaluate the risk before writing.

 How long does it take to see measurable ROI from better disclosures?